Despite the official OPEC philosophy being to stabilise the crude market, their actions in the last two years have done the opposite, says Edward Bell

 According to him, it has introduced a new variable of uncertainty in the market.
 There is still no clarity on how long these cuts are going to stay in place and for how long OPEC economies can withstand the impact in terms of overall output and GDP growth the longer they keep oil off the market.

 “What we have seen this year, OPEC has agreed within their own members to cut its own production by 800,000 barrels.
 This is topped up by partners like Russia, Kazakhstan, and Mexico to total 1.2 billion barrels a day being taken off the market.
-The prices reaction response to this has been that we have seen a recovery of the prices from the start of 2019, but they haven’t gone far enough away to reach breakeven levels for a lot of the economies here in the GCC”, he said.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The prices reaction response to this has been that we have seen a recovery of the prices from the start of 2019, but they haven’t gone far enough away to reach breakeven levels for a lot of the economies here in the GCC”, he said.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.